drajsagar/dog_app/README.md

 ### 6. images: a few images to test the model manually

 Note: The dog image dataset used by this project can be downloaded here: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip The human image dataset can be downloaded here: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip

+## Results

+1. The model was able to reach an accuracy of 77.8708% on test data.
+2. If a dog image is supplied, the model gives a prediction of the dog breed.
+3.The model is also able to identify the most resembling dog breed of a person.

+## Licensing, Authors, and Acknowledgements
+Credits must be given to Udacity for the starter codes and data images used by this project.